ros-industrial/industrial_training/gh_pages/_source/session3/ros2/2-Coordinate-Transforms-using-TF.md

     ```

  1. Change the "base_frame" parameter in `workcell.launch.py` (e.g. to "table"), relaunch the file, and note the different pose result.
 Change the "base_frame" parameter back to "world" when you're done.

+## Challenge Exercises
+* Try creating a second service to return the transformation from the camera to the table.